Florida Renters Rights Guide

-The Tenant's Handbook attempts to provide you with an overview of your rights and responsibilities as a tenant under Florida Law.
+The Tenant's Handbook attempts to provide renters with an overview of their rights and responsibilities as a tenant under Florida Law.

 Table of Contents

 - The Lease Agreement

 - Nonpayment of Rent

 - Five-Day Summons

 - Termination of Rental Agreement for Cause

 This information will help you in taking the proper steps to protect these rights, but it is not intended to take the place of legal advice nor is it intended to be a complete summary of the Florida Residential Landlord and Tenant Act which is found in Chapter 83, Part II of the Florida Statutes.